mkryed/dbt_demo_healthcare/models/marts/core/_core_docs.md

 {% enddocs %}

 {% docs total_count_of_unique_conditions %}
-The total lifetime count of unique conditions for each patient.
+The total count of unique conditions for each patient.
 {% enddocs %}

 {% docs total_conditions_on_first_visit %}